tomjaguarpaw/H2/posts/git-rebase-conflicts.md

     foo3()
 ```

-show that the base branch does not contain `foo2()`.
-We need to apply
+---show that the base branch does not contain `foo2()`.
+We need to
-the logical intent of the rebased patch to this, which is sensibly
+apply the logical intent of the rebased patch to this context, which
-done by
+is sensibly done by removing the appearance of `foo3()` in the hunk
+below `HEAD`

 ```diff
       foo1()